Officers Club, Dhaka

 The Officers Club, Dhaka is a recreation club for high government officials in Dhaka, Bangladesh.
-Mesbah Uddin, the then additional secretary of the Local Government Division, was elected as general secretary of the club in 2019 with the term ending in 2021.
-The club has been described as being "exclusive".
+The Cabinet Secretary is the ex-officio Chairman of the club.
+It has been described as being an "exclusive" club.

 History

 The club was founded in 1967.
 The club membership eligibility is restricted to government high officials (grade-5 and above).
 The club is managed by an elected executive committee.
 The committee is elected for a term of two years.